-- 3. Subjects may purposely deceive researchers by giving incorrect answers to a question.
-Almost nothing can be done about subjects who knowingly lie.
-A large enough sample may discount this type of response, however.
-At present, there are no acceptable and valid methods of determining whether a respondent's answers are truthful; the answers must be accepted as they are given. - 4.
-Surveys are often complicated by the inability of respondents to explain their true feelings and beliefs, not because they don't have any, but because they can't put them into words.
-The question, "Why do you like to watch soap operas?" may be particularly difficult for some respondents.
-They may watch them every day but respond only "Because I like them."
-Probing respondents for further description may help, but not in every case.
+5. Surveys are often complicated by the inability of respondents to explain their true feelings, perceptions, and beliefs - not because they don't have any, but because they can't put them into words.
+The question "Why do you like to watch soap operas?" may be particularly difficult for some people.
+They may watch them every day, but respond only by saying "Because I like them."
+Probing respondents for further information may help, but not in every case.

 Survey research can be an exciting process.
-Researchers must continually be aware of obstacles that may hinder data collection and deal with these problems immediately.
-The United States is the most surveyed country in the world, and many citizens now refuse to take part in any such enterprise.
-Researchers must convince the subjects that the study will be helpful in making a particular decision or in solving a particular problem.
+It's fun to find out why people think certain ways, or what they do in certain situations.
+But researchers must continually be aware of obstacles that may hinder data collection, and deal with these problems.
+The United States is the most surveyed country in the world, and many citizens now refuse to take part in any type of research project.
+Researchers must convince respondents and subjects that their help is important in decision making and solving problems.

-The shape of survey research may be changing.
-Brighton (1981) suggests that the increasing difficulty and cost of arranging traditional face-to-face interviews at the homes of individual respondents will mean a greater emphasis on postal surveys, intercept surveys, and electronic data-gathering devices.
-In the telephone survey area, computer-assisted telephone interviewing (CATI) is becoming more prevalent.
+The face of survey research is continually changing.
+One-on-one and door-to-door interviews are now very difficult to accomplish.
+This means there is a greater emphasis on mail surveys, mall intercepts, and electronic data gathering procedures.
+In telephone surveys, for example, computer-assisted telephone interviewing (CATI) is now common.

 CATI uses video display terminals operated by interviewers to present questions and accept respondent answers, thus eliminating the need for the traditional pencil-and-paper questionnaires.
 The computer displays the proper questions in the proper order, eliminating the possibility of the interviewer making an error by asking the wrong questions or skipping the right ones.
 The respondent's answers are entered by the interviewer through the keyboard, making data coding much easier.
 Groves and Mathiowetz (1984) found that there was little difference in results from using CATI and non-CATI techniques.
 The response rates, reactions of the interviewers and respondents, and quality of data were virtually equivalent.
 CATI interviews tended to take slightly more time, but this was balanced by the presence of fewer interviewer errors due to skipping questions.
 As new software is developed in this area, it seems likely that a greater proportion of surveys will use the CATI technique.
-In addition, computer-generated, voicesynthesized surveys are being used in some areas.
-Public reaction to these devices is being examined.